“Let’s keep the Christ in Christmas.”,It is a popular mantra amongst my fellow brothers and sisters in Christ during this time of the year.

 14. Donate Crochet, Hats, Blankets, etc.

-If you are an avid Crocheter, there are several charities that you can make blankets and hats for this Christmas.
+If you are an avid Crocheter, there are several charities where you can make blankets and hats for this Christmas.

 Here are a few organizations that accept handmade items: